On the structure of (banner, odd hole)-free graphs: The perfect divisibility of (banner, odd hole)-free graphs

-\end{observation} In this section, we will prove (banner, odd hole)-free graphs are perfectly divisible.
-Let us say that a graph $G$ is {\it minimally non-perfectly divisible} if $G$ is not perfectly divisible but every proper induced subgraph of $G$ is. \begin{observation} No minimally non-perfectly divisible graph contains a homogeneous set. \end{observation} {\it Proof}.
-We prove by contradiction.
-Suppose $G$ is a minimally non-perfectly divisible graph with a homogeneous set $H$.
-Choose an arbitrary vertex $h \in H$.
-Let $G_h$ be the graph obtained from $G$ by removing the vertices of $H-h$.
-The minimality of $G$ implies that $G_h$ contains a compact set $C_1$ and $H$ contains a compact set $C_2$.
-Define $C = (C_1 - h) \cup C_2$.
-Since both $C_1$ and $C_2$ induce a perfect graph, the graph $G[C]$ is perfect by the well known Substitution Lemma of Lov\'asz \cite{Lov1972}.
-We will show that $C$ is compact.
-Let $N$ be the set of vertices in $G-H$ that has a neighbour in $H$ and let $M = V(G) - H - N$.
-Consider a largest clique $K$ of $G$.
-If $K$ contains no vertex of $H$, then $K$ lies entirely in $G_h -h$ and thus $K$ is met by $C_1 - h$.
-If $K$ contains some vertex of $H$, the $K \cap H$ is a largest clique of $H$ and thus is met by $C_2$.
-So, $C$ is compact, a contradiction to the minimality of $G$. \begin{observation} If a graph $G$ contains no co-triangles, then $G$ is perfectly divisible. \end{observation} {\it Proof}.
+\begin{observation} If a graph $G$ contains no co-triangles, then $G$ is perfectly divisible. \end{observation} {\it Proof}.
 We will prove the Observation by induction on the number of vertices.
 Let $G$ be a graph without co-triangles.
 By the induction hypothesis, we only need prove $G$ contains a compact set.
 Consider a vertex $x$ of $G$.
 Let $N$ be the set of vertices adjacent to $x$ and let $M= V(G)-N-\{x\}$.
 Since $G$ contains no co-triangles, $M$ is a clique.
 Write $C= M \cup \{x\}$.
 Then $C$ is perfect and meets all largest cliques of $G$.

 \begin{theorem} (Banner, odd hole)-free graphs are perfectly divisible. \end{theorem} {\it Proof}.
 Let $G$ be a (banner, odd hole)-free graph.
 We only need prove $G$ is not minimally non-perfectly divisible.
 Suppose $G$ is minimally non-perfectly divisible.
 We may assume $G$ is not perfect, for otherwise we are done.
 By Observations~\ref{obs:PD-alpha}, we may assume $G$ contains a co-triangle.
-By Theorem~\ref{thm:main}, $G$ contains a homogeneous set.
-But by Observation~\ref{obs:MNPD-homogeneous}, $G$ cannot be minimally non-perfectly divisible, a contradiction.
+By Theorem~\ref{thm:main} and the Strong Perfect Graph Theorem, $G$ contains a homogeneous set.
+By Observation~\ref{obs:MNPD-homogeneous}, $G$ cannot be minimally non-perfectly divisible, a contradiction.